The Star Foundation

 What is your message to children living with a physical challenge?

 You are a superstar, and amazing just the way you are.
 Your body might be differently abled, but that’s what makes you unique and most special.
 Keep shining, keep smiling and don’t be afraid to ask for help when you need it.
-You’re not alone – there are people who care about you and want to support you.
+You’re not alone – some people care about you and want to support you.

 Tell Your Friends